top of page

 Game On! –

 Being 97% wilderness, most of Sequoia and Kings Canyon are only reachable by foot or horseback riding.
-It takes a physical toll, but the adventures are well worth the effort.
-Hiking, backpacking, and horseback riding are some of the many ways visitors make their way around the park.
+It takes a physical toll, but the adventures are worth the effort.
+Hiking, backpacking, and horseback riding are many ways visitors walk around the park.
 Other activities include the Dark Sky Festival, cave tours, skiing, and snowshoeing.

 Picture Perfect –